tapilab/is-xhuang1994/README.md

 For each user, I have these data fed to classifier:
 [# followings, # followers, # tweets, length of description in user profile, standard deviation of # follwings, standard deviation of differences of # follwings (the change rate of # followings), lag1 autocorrelation of # follwings (the change rate of # followings), # tweets posted on each weekday, ratio of tweets posted on each weekday, ratio of urls in tweets, ratio of unique urls in tweets, ratio of @'s in tweets, ratio of unique @'s in tweets, ratio of hashtags in tweets, ratio of unique hashtags in tweets]

-In addition, I plotted a graph of # followings vs. # followers and found an interesting distribution patter of the users.
-Based on the graph, I divided the users into 3 bins, with a few marked as outliers (See images below).
+In addition, I plotted a graph of # followers vs. # followings and found an interesting distribution patter of the users.
+Based on the graph, I divided the users into 3 bins, with a few marked as outliers (See Figure 1-4).
 And for each user, there are 3 more features each is a 0 or 1 that represents which bin it belongs to.

 ![Image](../master/src/graphs/graph-bots-overlapping.png?raw=true)
+Figure 1: Bots overlapping (# followers vs. # followings graph.
+Blue points are bots and green points are humans)
 ![Image](../master/src/graphs/graph-humans-overlapping.png?raw=true)
+Figure 2: Humans overlapping
 ![Image](../master/src/graphs/graph-zoomed-in.png?raw=true)
+Figure 3: Figure 1 Zoomed in
 ![Image](../master/src/graphs/graph-clustered.png?raw=true)
+Figure 4: Clustering users

 Besides, length of screen name was also used as a feature in the beginning, but it was found to have a negative effect on the accuracy results and was removed.